ippontech/blog-usa/posts/ml-sagemaker.md

 ```

 Deploy the Trained Model using the Sagemaker API.
-Provide instance type and instance count as required.
-Once the deployment is complete the test data is used to test the deployed application.
-Once tha Model is deployed a http endpoint is generated which is used by other applications such as a lambda function as part of a streaming application or a synchronous application.
+Provide the instance type and instance count as required.
+Once the deployment is complete, the test data is used to test the deployed application.
+Once the Model is deployed an http endpoint is generated which is used by other applications such as a lambda function which is part of a streaming application or a synchronous application.
 To support varying  loads the application can be autoscaled.

 ``` python
 linear_predictor = linear.deploy(initial_instance_count=1,
                                  instance_type='ml.c4.xlarge',
                                  endpoint_name='ippon-sagemaker-regression-v1')